 Explore The Norfolk Broads

-The peaceful Norfolk Broads, National Park lies to the east of the cathedral city of Norwich, with 30 calm, shallow lakes fringed with reeds, alder or willow.
-They are interlinked by a series of rivers and man-made dyes to form around 200 miles of sailable waterways in serene countryside.
+The peaceful Norfolk Broads lie mostly to the east and south east of the cathedral city of Norwich, with thirty calm, shallow lakes fringed with reeds, alder or willow.
+They are interlinked by a series of rivers and man-made dyes to form around 200 miles of navigable waterways in serene countryside.
 Due to the unique nature of the area, the Norfolk Broads and its slow-moving rivers and silent marshes make for an exquisite place to explore our native wildlife and catch migrating birds that visit the area on route as a respite from their mammoth journey south.

-The broads are mainly a fresh water environment, where the likes of the British Otter population seem to be making a welcome come back because of the quality of the water and the surrounding landscape.
+The Broads are mainly a fresh water environment, where the likes of the British Otter population seem to be making a welcome come back because of the quality of the water and the surrounding landscape.
 The marshland and reed beds amongst the waterways of the Norfolk Broads make the area a happy hunting ground for many kinds of birds.
-Mosquito repellent is highly recommended during the summer season as the unique flora attracts a variety of insects, dragonflies and butterflies.
+During the summer season as the unique flora attracts a variety of insects, dragonflies and butterflies.

 Life in, on and around the Norfolk Broads can be one long fun adventure.
 From their first moment in this world, children brought up on the Norfolk Broads have so many opportunities to explore and experience nature at its very best and if the water is the draw, who wouldn't like to live the Swallows and Amazons story?
 The beautiful beaches along the coast that caress the edges of the Broads to the inland waterways, fens and marshes providing an ever changing playground for the adventurers amongst us.

 For those romantic and gentle souls, the peaceful agricultural landscape does give way from time to time to reveal magical woods, mystical grand houses and fairy tale villages, hiding seemingly lost and just waiting to be discovered.